Oct 24, 2010

-There are a few performers that I’ve seen that came across as so weird that I couldn’t imagine them doing anything other than exactly what they’re doing.
+There are a few performers that I’ve seen that come across as so weird that I couldn’t imagine them doing anything other than exactly what they’re doing.
 Saccharine Trust‘s Jack Brewer is one that comes to mind; Thalia Zedek is another.
 And then there’s Matt Pike.

 He’s what people would call, “The Real Deal.”
 I say this in part because on stage there was no posturing or posing.
 Pike submerges in the music and plays with an unselfconsciously intense abandon that is in no-wise “carefee.”
 No way.
 This isn’t bullshit; it’s serious.